timbeaudet/knowledge_base/readme.md

 > If enabled Photoshop seems to auto-guess what layer you want to move around.

 Control brackets "[ ]" to move a layer up/down the layert list.

-## Adobe Illustrator Tricks:
-- ctrl-shift-v pastes directly on top of the original copy.
-> This is useful for doing shape manipul

-- Selection Tool:
-	**Hotkey:** v
-	**Purpose:** To select whole 'objects' with `left mouse click`,
-	`Click and drag` to move the object.
-	Hold `alt`, then `click and drag` to create a duplicate object.

 ## Adobe Premiere: